OUR FIGHT FOR FATHER SENK

-You can help Father Chris by contributing financially, large or small to the Parishioners for Justice you can make a check out to the Bank of the Islands and mail to PO Box 302 Sanibel FL 33957
+You can help Father Chris by contributing financially, large or small to the Parishioners for Justice.
+You can make a check out to the Bank of the Islands, with a memo note indicating Parishioners for Justice, and mail to PO Box 302 Sanibel FL 33957

 A BIT OF BACKGROUND

 Fr.
-Christopher Senk has been administrator/pastor of St. Isabel Catholic Church in Sanibel, Florida since April, 2003.
-In the course of his leadership, the parish has experienced the destruction of the church building in 2004 and rebuilding that included a beautiful structure and campus.
+Christopher Senk has been administrator/pastor of St. Isabel Catholic Church in Sanibel, Florida since April 2003.
+In the course of his leadership, the parish experienced the destruction of the church building as a result of Hurricane Charley in 2004 and rebuilding that included a beautiful structure and campus.
 Hurricane Charley was a disaster; but parishioners often comment that it was a gift because it led to the prayerful and serene space which serves as a central location for us to practice and express our faith.

 During the time of Fr.
 Christopher’s pastoral leadership, the parish has grown in spirit.
 It is a strong community of believers who care for and about each other.
 Furthermore, the parish has made great effort in its outreach, supporting the Bishop’s Catholic Faith Appeal by exceeding its goal each year, by efforts by the Women’s Guild and Men’s Society to support various agencies and organizations in the Diocese of Venice who serve the less fortunate and those in need, and by rising to the occasion whenever needs were identified.

-I would like to emphasize that there was no animosity toward Bishop Dewane, no rejection of his leadership, no expressions of lack of confidence in his actions by people of the parish.
+During this period there was no animosity toward Bishop Dewane, no rejection of his leadership, and no expressions of lack of confidence in his actions by parishioners.
 Fr.
 Christopher Senk referred to Bishop Dewane simply as the bishop.
 He recognized that the bishop is in charge of the diocese, has the right to assess the parish for support, has the right to determine financial elements regarding building projects, has the right to oversee the plans for rebuilding and approving or rejecting elements of building projects as he sees fit.
 Fr.
 Senk, as pastor of the people of St. Isabel Catholic Church, never hinted at a desire to disobey, disrespect, or otherwise undermine Bishop Dewane’s authority.
 He always included the prayer for our bishop, mentioning him by name, at the appropriate place in the Canon of the Mass

 As might be imagined, the parish was shocked on October 29, 2016 when it was announced at Mass that Fr.
 Christopher Senk had been placed on leave by Bishop Dewane.
 Furthermore, Bishop Dewane had arranged for the media to “greet” the people as they left Mass.
 The shaken faces, the tears, and the anger are obvious to anyone who has seen the video that was run on television.
 It was a difficult event, a time of hurt, mourning, and disbelief.